-3.3 Access to medical patient databases
+3.3 Access to personal and medical data

 From time to time employees of Global Health (and third parties with whom we engage) may have access to personal health records by reason of a Global Health product or service which you, or your healthcare provider utilises (for example, due to the use of our patient administration software, electronic management record software, secure messaging delivery system or electronic health record systems).